BryanHJH/Python/APU Python Assignment/README.md

       12. Bookings (For Customers Only)
       13. No. of Cars Rented/Purchase History (For Customers Only)
       14. Rental Duration (For Customers Only)
-   5. Admin and Customers will have their informatin appended to different files, which will be accepted as an argument in register() function.
+   5. Admin and Customers will have their information appended to different files, which will be accepted as an argument in register() function.
    6. Before registering, the system **must** check whether **the user is already registered** (It can be in another function or be in the same function)

 ### 4.1.3 Login Screen